Is Your Windows 11 Running Slow? Fix It with These 3 Simple Settings

 Still Slow?
 Consider These Extra Tips

-• Switch to an SSD: It’s one of the most effective ways to speed up any PC.
+• Switch to an SSD: If you’re still using a hard drive (HDD), upgrading to an SSD is one of the most effective ways to speed up boot time and app launches.

-• Clean your device: Dust buildup can cause overheating and slowdowns.
+• Physically clean your device: Dust buildup can cause overheating and throttling, which slows your CPU and makes everything feel sluggish.

 Conclusion